x14119641/tutorial_fastapi/README.md

 cd tutorial_fastapi
 pipenv install -r requirements.txt
 ```
-## config file with your postgres credentials
+## Add config file with your postgres credentials
 You need a config file named as **config.json** like:

 ```json